unicodefreak/jbnode/README.md

 1. install node.js
 2. Install Maven
 3. Clone the jbNode source, cd to that directory
-4. <pre>cd java && maven package assembly:assembly</pre>
+4. `cd java && maven package assembly:assembly`
-5. If were no errors, jbNode is now built in ./target/jbNode-assembly-1.0-package
+5. If were no errors, jbNode is now built in `./target/jbNode-assembly-1.0-package`
-6. Run <pre>./run.sh --host localhost --port 8888 --modules=echo</pre>
+6. Run `./run.sh --host localhost --port 8888 --modules=echo`

 You will see some log messages and finally the line will appear:
 <pre>INFO: Listening on [localhost:8888]</pre>